-Once your registration has been processed, you will receive a registration sticker and registration papers.
-Place the sticker in the corner of your licence plate and keep the proof of registration in your car.
+Once a registration has been processed, the owner will receive a registration sticker and registration papers.
+Place the sticker in the corner of the licence plate and keep the proof of registration in the car.

-Before you buy a car, however, make sure that you have explored all locally available means of car-sharing.
 Car sharing, or auto sharing, is a popular way for people with a sporadic need for individual transportation to gain affordable access to a “set of wheels” any time.
-This handy list of auto-sharing organizations in Canada will direct you to the websites of Modo The Car Co-op in British Columbia, various other sharing-coops across the country, and the popular CommunAuto in the Québec province.
+This handy list of auto-sharing organisations in Canada will direct new arrivals to the websites of Modo The Car Co-op in British Columbia, various other sharing co-ops across the country, and the popular CommunAuto in the Québec province.

-Sharing a car this way will prevent you from having to deal with car financing, insurance, regular check-ups, and parking, and it is an environmentally-friendly and cost-efficient way to enjoy the benefits of having a car without actually owning one.
+Sharing a car this way will prevent a person from having to deal with car financing, insurance, regular check-ups, and parking, and it is an environmentally friendly and cost-efficient way to enjoy the benefits of having a car without actually owning one.